 by Donald Simanek

-The physics toy and demo sold as "Newton's cradle" is also called "colliding balls", "Newton's spheres", "counting balls", "impact balls", "ball-chain", the "executive pacifier", and even, believe it or not, "Newton's balls."
+The physics toy and physics demo sold as "Newton's cradle" is also called "colliding balls", "Newton's spheres", "counting balls", "impact balls", "ball-chain", the "executive pacifier", and even, believe it or not, "Newton's balls."
+Newton did not invent this apparatus or describe it.
+It may have originated with the Dutch mathematician and philosopher Willem Jacob 's Gravesande (1688–1742) who championed Newton's physics and made apparatus to demonstrate it's principles.

 1. The apparatus.

-The apparatus usually consists of an odd number of identical steel balls (7 is common) each suspended by a bifilar suspension from a sturdy frame.
-The balls are carefully aligned along a horizontal line, just touching.
+The apparatus usually consists of an odd number (5 or 7 is common) of identical steel balls each suspended by a bifilar suspension from a sturdy frame.
+The balls are carefully aligned along a horizontal row, just touching each other.

 If you don't have one of these and haven't seen one in action, please play a bit with this interactive flash animation demonstrating the idealized behavoir of this apparatus.

 When the ball on one end is pulled aside and allowed to swing as a pendulum, it hits the next ball.
-But the outcome is fascinating, the one ball on the far end is knocked away from the others with the same speed as the first ball had initially and all of the other balls remain nearly at rest.
-If you pull back two balls and let them strike the others, two balls are knocked from the other end, and all the other balls remain nearly at rest.
+The outcome is fascinating, for the one ball on the far end is knocked away from the others with nearly the same speed as the first ball had initially and all of the other balls remain nearly at rest.
+If you pull back two balls and let them strike the others, two balls are ejected from the other end, and all the other balls remain nearly at rest.
+However many you pull aside, the same number is ejected from the other end.
 Why does this happen?
 Why are these the only outcomes that occur?
 Why not others?

 Sometimes textbooks suggest a simpler version of the apparatus: marbles rolling on a grooved track.
-This presents even stickier problems, for the result depends on conservation of energy (including linear and rotational kinetic energy terms), conservation of momentum and conservation of angular momentum.
+This presents even stickier problems, for the result depends on conservation of energy (linear and rotational), conservation of momentum and conservation of angular momentum.
 Still worse, friction, rolling resistance, slipping on the track and momentum exchange with the track during the collision all affect the outcome.

+Do not expect to find all of the answers in this web document.
+Consult the journal references at the end of this document if you want to delve deeper.
 As a point of departure we begin by limiting our discussion to the classic apparatus: identical perfectly elastic spherical balls.
-Only later will we address systems with various shapes, masses and materials.
+Only later will we consider systems with various shapes, masses and materials.

 2. Inadequate textbook treatments.